 • Well Done: 155 degrees F

-Sliced prime beef on a serving platter.
+Sliced slow roasted prime beef on a serving platter.

 Prime rib is a tender and flavorful cut of meat that is perfect for holidays and special occasions.
 With this recipe, making prime rib will be so easy with picture perfect results every time!